hiveot/hub/docs/TD Challenges.md

 9. Would it be out of scope to use a TD to define a RPC service API?
 [Non-WoT Workaround]
  * The idea for hiveot is to define the directory, value storage, history storage, authentication and other services using a TD and generate the API with documentation from it.
  * Answer: In HiveOT all services are defined through a TDD and tdd2go will generate golang code for it.
 Services calls behave exactly as any other action.
 However, linking async results to their request is not defined in WoT.
-   * HiveOT implements an 'action result' message type to asynchrously deliver the action result.
+   * HiveOT implements an 'action progress' message type to asynchrously send completion or failure of actions.
 This use-case is not supported in WoT.

 10. 5.3.3.1 SecurityScheme  [Ambiguous]